-Based on the results achieved this year and with careful consideration of the impact of COVID-19 on the year ended December 2021, the directors remain confident in the future prospects of the Company.
+Based on the results achieved this year, the directors remain confident in the future prospects of the Company.

 The business is constantly developing the services and products to meet the changing needs of our customers and the evolving energy environment.